ChrisTrenkamp/gobindlua/README.md

 * Gather user types that are used in the struct, add them as dependencies, and auto-register them in the `RegisterLuaType` method.
 * gobindlua should be able to forgo generating a struct, and only generate bindings for functions.
 * gobindlua should be able to exclude fields and methods.
+* See if it's possible to auto-generate documentation so it can be used with Lua LSP's (possibly with https://github.com/LuaLS/lua-language-server ?)